-The Cushing/Whitney Medical Library provides a comprehensive collection of clinical reference tools, databases, evidence-based practice resources, image collections, educational software, and books and journals in support of programs in medicine, nursing, public health, physician associates, bioinformatics, and the basic sciences.
-Yale students have access to the library's electronic collections from anywhere using VPN software.
-The service GetIt@Yale provides fast, free electronic access to chapters and articles through interlibrary loan or scanning.
-Print books from other Yale libraries and Borrow Direct schools can be delivered to the medical library circulation desk quickly.
+The Cushing/Whitney Medical Library provides a comprehensive collection of ebooks, electronic journals, clinical reference tools, databases, evidence-based practice resources, image collections, educational software, and print books and journals in support of programs in public health as well as medicine, nursing, physician associate training, bioinformatics, and the basic sciences.
+Access includes over 50,000 electronic books, 23,000 electronic journals, 110 databases, and more than 400,000 print volumes.
+Its holdings also include all Yale medical student theses, many of which are available online.